Bjor91/SaveItF/README.md

 ## How to run

+First: Open terminal in project folder. run "npm install" to run locally: "npm run dev"

-this application is already running via netlify.
-Can be run with
+This application is already running via netlify.
+Check it out on this URL:

 ## Comments
 Comments regaring design choices, decisions, or anything at all.